cortexproject/cortex/docs/configuration/arguments.md

 - `max_series_per_query` / `-ingester.max-series-per-query`

-    When running Cortex chunks storage: limit enforced when fetching metrics from ingesters only.
+    When running Cortex chunks storage: limit enforced in the ingesters only and it's a per-instance limit.
-    When running Cortex blocks storage: limit enforced when fetching metrics both from ingesters and store-gateways.
+    When running Cortex blocks storage: limit enforced in the queriers both on samples fetched from ingesters and store-gateways (long-term storage).

 - `max_samples_per_query` / `-ingester.max-samples-per-query`